Cray-HPE/docs-csm/operations/network/management_network/canu_install_update.md

    * [Canu releases](https://github.com/Cray-HPE/canu/releases)

-   * Once you have succesfully moved the new RPM to your system, wether that is your workstation or live system.
-You can issue the following command(s) to upgrade or install Canu:
+   * Once you have successfully downloaded the CANU RPM to your target system, issue the following command(s) to upgrade or install CANU.

 To fresh install CANU on system: